Manage Ad Stack

 Prerequisites for Serving Video Ads through GAM

-With these prerequisites in place, you're ready to start configuring video ads within Google Ad Manager.
+Meeting these prerequisites ensures access to the widest pool of video demand while minimizing delivery errors and latency.
+Now you're ready to start configuring video ads within Google Ad Manager.
 Let's dive in!

 How to Get Started with Video Ads in Google Ad Manager?